 (1) Design values for accidental actions due to impact from forklift trucks should be determined taking into account the dynamic behaviour of the forklift truck and the structure.
 The structural response may allow for non-linear deformation.

-NOTE Information is given in Annex C.4.
+NOTE Information is given in C.4.

 (2) As an alternative to a dynamic analysis, an equivalent static design force F may be applied.